APN20112008/MULTI-CLASS-CLASSIFICATION-using-BERT/README.md

   - Create a label list of length= number of lines for sentence model
 - Create a dictionary and export dataset as a csv file using to_csv() method from the Pandas library
 - At the end, I've just used sampling to split the dataset and organize the data using os and shutil methods
+#### Data folder:
+- Contains the datasets
+- `Data/` has whole page and sentences datasets
+- `Data/pages` has a ready made split of *page_dataset.csv* for training and testing
+- `Data/sentences` has a ready made split of *sentence_dataset.csv* for training and testing
 ### Training and testing the Models
 - import required libraries: torch,numpy,pandas,shutil
   - **torch**: to utilize PyTorch API